JAYPATEL1154/Data-analytics/README.md

 # Data-analytics
-This project provide the insights on data of super store.
+This is a Practice excel workbooks for data analysis.